jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 ### Transcode AV1

 AV1 is a royalty-free, future-proof video codec.
-It saves storage space and network bandwidth a lot.
-The downside is that decoding and encoding them are very stressful for your CPU.
-But hardware acceleration makes it possible to transcode to AV1 streams on the fly.
+It saves a lot of storage space and network bandwidth due to smaller file size.
+The downside is that decoding and encoding is very demanding on the CPU.
+Hardware acceleration makes it possible to transcode AV1 streams on the fly.
 AV1 encoding support in Jellyfin is planned in the future.

 AMD added support for AV1 acceleration in their latest GPUs: